quantumiracle/COS513_project/src/README.md

 This repo uses the same environment as [another repo](https://github.com/quantumiracle/Robotic_Door_Opening_with_Tactile_Simulation).
 Please follow the steps there to install our modified version of robosuite.

+Then for the rest dependency, run:

+`pip install -r requirements.txt`

 ## Citation:

 Please cite the our paper if you make use of this repo: